Toongabbie: European settlement

 Toongabbie is noted for being the third mainland settlement (after Sydney and Parramatta) set up after the European colonisation of Australia began in 1788, although the site of the settlement is actually in the separate suburb of Old Toongabbie.

 Governor Phillip established a government farm and convict station on 640 acres (259 ha) in 1791 to grow food for the colony.
 It was supplement to the farms already established at Rose Hill.
 By December 1791 there were 500 men working at clearing the land.
 After eleven years, the government farm was closed and the land was given as grants to settlers and convicts who had done their time.
 The Battle of Parramatta, a major battle of the Hawkesbury and Nepean Wars, occurred in March 1797 where Aboriginal resistance leader Pemulwuy led a group of Bidjigal warriors, estimated to be at least 100, in an attack on a government farm at Toongabbie, challenging the colonists to fight.

 In 1860, the railway was extended to Blacktown but it took 20 years before any arrangements were made for trains to stop at Toongabbie.
 The first school in Toongabbie - Toongabbie Public School, opened on 3 May 1886.
 By April 1911, the school closed due to low enrolments.
 The school reopened February the next year and has stayed open ever since.

-The first post office in the area was opened after many years of campaigning by local residents in 1887 in a private house on Old Windsor Road and this arrangement continued until the 1960s.
-The first post master was a Mr Birks and he was paid 25 pounds a year to manage the office and bring the mail bag over from Seven Hills on horseback each day.
-By 1922 the number of residents and businesses had grown sufficiently to support a second office in a weatherboard cottage in Wentworth Avenue, known as Toongabbie West.
-A purpose built office was opened in the main shopping area in Portico Parade in 1960 becoming Toongabbie Post Office whilst the old Toongabbie Post Office was renamed Old Toongabbie.